DivyeshVed/WIne-Quality/README.md

 1. Quality : This is a score between 0 and 12.
 The higher the score, the better the quality of the wine is.

 ## DATA ANALYSIS
-The following steps were carried out as part of the analysis of the datasets
+The following steps were carried out as part of the analysis of the datasets.
 ### 1. Distribution of single variables
 <p>The distribution of a couple of single variables will be explored first to determine if the variables can be modeled using a normal distribution.</p>
 <ul>